Derham Body Company: Semi-custom bodies

 To combat cost increases Derham took to amending standard sedan bodies making them into limousines and also changing appearance by fixing soft padding over the standard sedan's top.
 Most of the standard structure remained intact.
 This allowed Derham to survive into the postwar period.

 Business Week wrote about Derham Body in their April 22, 1950 issue.
 Derham reprinted it listing some current and former clients:

 Raymond Loewy, Pope Pius XII, Cardinal Spellman, Duke of Windsor, Harry Truman, Cole Porter, Gary Cooper, Louis B Mayer, James Forrestal, Herbert Pulitzer, Lily Pons, Leopold Stokowski, Bernard Baruch, Rodman Wanamaker and Marjorie Merriweather Post Davies.

 During 1956 Derham built a prototype Lincoln Continental Mark II convertible but Ford's project did not result in any more cars.

 Garthwaite

-The Derham business and its building were sold to Al Garthwaite in 1964 when business had been reduced to armoring Cadillac and Lincoln limousines and restoration of classic cars.
+The Derham business and its building were sold to Albert A. Garthwaite (Lee Tire and Rubber heir) in 1964 when business had been reduced to armoring Cadillac and Lincoln limousines and restoration of classic cars.